An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Experiments and Results

 \subsubsection{Question 2: Starting Solution}

-For the second question, we used different starting solutions first with a quantum routing delay of 2000.
+For the second question, we initially used different starting solutions, with a quantum routing delay of 2000.
 The first option for the starting solution was the clustered approach we used in our preliminary research (refer to that work for an explanation of this approach).
-The next was using the Clarke Wright savings heuristic (CW) \cite{clarke1964scheduling}.
+The next was using the Clarke-Wright savings heuristic (CW) \cite{clarke1964scheduling}.
 For the remaining two, we used hybrid quantum approaches.
-These approaches came from \cite{borowski2020new}, and we re-created them in our preliminary research, Solution Partitioning Solver with DBSCAN (SPSDBSCAN) and Solution Partitioning Solver without DBSCAN (SPSFULLQ).
+These approaches were introduced in \cite{borowski2020new}, and we recreated them in our preliminary research, specifically in the Solution Partitioning Solver with DBSCAN (SPSDBSCAN) and Solution Partitioning Solver without DBSCAN (SPSFULLQ).

 SPSFULLQ was the best-performing hybrid approach we were able to re-create.
 However, it is limited to only being able to run on CMT 1 because on more significant problems, that algorithm produces a QUBO that is too large to solve on the DWAVE quantum annealer.
-The hybrid solutions are noisy, producing different results each time we run them, while clustered and CW produce the same solution every time.
+The hybrid solutions are noisy, producing different results each time they are run, while clustered and CW produce the same solution every time.
 We again used CMT 1 for these tests with the same requirements of ten good runs per test.
 A good run is defined the same as in the previous experiment.
 Table \ref{starting2k} shows the average results for this experiment.
 The results here were somewhat surprising in that a more minimal starting solution did not lead to finding a good solution faster.

-We then decided to try using the results from the quantum routing experiment in this experiment, so we changed the delay from 2000 to 250 and then repeated the experiment for just SPSDBSCAN and CW.
+We then decided to try using the results from the quantum routing experiment in this experiment, so we changed the delay from 2000 to 250, and then repeated the experiment for just SPSDBSCAN and CW.
 We also extended this experiment into CMT 1, CMT 2, and CMT 3.
-The results here did not show that either starting solution was always better in how long it took to find a better solution.
+The results here did not show that either starting solution was consistently better in terms of the time it took to find a better solution.
 Fig. \ref{fig:starting_iterations} shows that SPSDBSCAN was faster on CMT 1 and CMT 3, but CW was faster on CMT 2.
-For CMT 2 and CMT 3, we could never find the optimal solution.
-Our best runs used CW, but on average, the results are very close, which you can see in Table \ref{starting250} as well as Fig. \ref{fig:starting_results}.
+For CMT 2 and CMT 3, we were unable to find the optimal solution.
+Our best runs used CW, but on average, the results are very close, as shown in Table \ref{starting250}.